Subscribe to get the GOLD IRA Blueprint Free E-Book

 A Word on Risk

-But here’s the key: gold isn’t supposed to replace your other investments.
+- The key point: gold is not meant to replace other holdings.
 It complements them.
-It adds ballast to a portfolio that might otherwise be too exposed to recession risk.
+It can add a stabilizing counterweight to a portfolio that might otherwise be too exposed to recession risk.

 Changes in the Price of Gold